M5ez/M5ez/README.md

 **`void imgCaptionMargins(int16_t hmargin, int16_t vmargin)`**

-These stting allow for the menu item caption to be printed somewhere on the canvas.
+These settings allow for the menu item caption to be printed somewhere on the canvas.
 The font and color options are obvious, the location is one of

      | left | middle | right
 :----|:-----|:-----|:------